Beto O'Rourke interrupts Greg Abbott's Uvalde press conference: "You are doing nothing"

 Texas Democratic gubernatorial candidate Beto O'Rourke interrupted Texas Gov. Greg Abbott during a press conference in Uvalde after the mass shooting that left 19 children and two adults dead.

 Abbott said he would be passing the microphone to Lt.
 Gov. Dan Patrick, when O'Rourke stood up.
-"You are doing nothing," O'Rourke said.
+"You are doing nothing," O'Rourke said, adding that the shooting was "totally predictable" because gun laws were not strengthened following other shootings in the state.

+Patrick told O'Rourke to "sit down ... you're out of line in an embarrassing encounter" and called on O'Rourke to leave the auditorium.

-One of the officials on stage told O'Rourke, "You are out of line" and said, "I can't believe you are a sick son of a b**** and would come here to make a political issue."
+"I can't believe you're a sick son of a b**** to come to a place like this to make a political issue," Patrick shouted over O'Rourke.

 Law enforcement officers appeared to escort O'Rourke out of the news conference afterward.
 CBS News' Janet Shamalian said it appeared that some people had saved seats for O'Rourke.